LaurentEsingle/LaurentEsingle.github.io/datafiles.markdown

 - Manipulate data
 - Save data

-The main approach of vQuery is to allow the user to query big or small data sources and extract a small amount of data (filtered or aggregated) that will give them the insights they are looking for.
+The main approach of veeQuery is to allow the user to query big or small data sources and extract a small amount of data (filtered or aggregated) that will give them the insights they are looking for.

 They can extract data from local or network files, and Big Data repositories.
 They can do so through a no-code interface or scripting(python).

-vQuery support several file types as well as protocols to access data, on Premise or in the Cloud.
+veeQuery support several file types as well as protocols to access data, on Premise or in the Cloud.

 The following file formats are currently supported: csv, parquet, json, hdf5, orc and excel.